aroberge/reeborg-world-creation/setting-up-a-custom-goal.md

 again here in case you have skipped the previous explanation.

 The content of the **Description** editor \(shortened to **Desc.** on the editor tab\) is what is shown at the top of the **World Info** window.
-In the case of the second example we have shown, here was the content of that editor when this document was written.
+In the case of the second example we have shown, here was the content of that editor when this book was written.

 ```xml
     Have Reeborg follow the gravel path as indicated.